yowainwright/codependence/README.md

 ## Recipes

-Read below to see how codependence might help you!
+Read below to see different ways Codependence might help you!

 ### Check deps _without_ a config